corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/config-database.md

 * **jdbcDriver**:
-Path to the `.jar` file containing the specific JDBC driver
+Path to the JAR file containing the specific JDBC driver

 * **driverClassName**: